felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 {{< figure src="/img/nullobject-workbench2.jpeg" caption="The workbench of [nullobject](https://twitter.com/nullobject), one of many FPGA developers specializing in reverse engineering arcade games">}}

 Since the same electronic circuits are being replicated, the electronic output is also the same.
+This means:

+* the timings are the same
+* the same "lack" of input lag is the same
-This means the timings are the same (this means the same lack of input lag).
-The colors are the same.
-The sound waves are the same.  **Audiophiles, this should especially make your ears perk up.
-This is cycle-accuracy.** I'm not just writing this way to dazzle you with buzzwords: it's Physics.
+* the colors are the same
+* the sound waves are the same (**Audiophiles, this should especially make your ears perk up.**)

+This is cycle-accuracy.
+I'm not just writing this way to dazzle you with buzzwords: it's Physics.
 I have followed an Electronics class during my studies of Physics, and I can assure you that it is a *precise* science.
 We can measure how these circuits behave, we don't have to rely on our eyes and ears to approximate the final result.
 An electronic circuit will